Accra Mall

 Accra Mall is a shopping mall in Accra, Ghana.
 It is located near the Tetteh Quarshie Interchange, adjacent to the Tema Motorway.
 Commissioned on 4 July 2008, It is the first fully enclosed mall to be built in the country.

 It is owned by Atterbury Property Development, Sanlam and the Owusu-Akyaw family.
-As of 2017, approximately 7 million people visits the mall annually.
+As of 2017, approximately 7 million people visit the mall annually.

 History

 The mall opened on 4 July 2008.
 Joseph Owusu-Akyaw, a Ghanaian private businessman and Actis, a British investment firm, secured funding for the mall's construction.
-The cost of the mall was approximately $36 million dollars.
+The cost of the mall was approximately $36 million.
 In 2012, Actis share hold of the mall (85%) was bought by Sanlam Ltd. and Atterbury Investment Holdings Ltd.

 Facilities

 There are 75 stores and one food court in the building, more than 30% of whom are Ghanaian-owned.
 Major brands located in the mall are Woolworths, Nike, Mango, and Apple.
 The 2 anchor stores in the mall are Shoprite and Game.
 The Accra Mall is home to Ghana's only multiplex.